-$^{^{23}\}mathrm{To}$ ease exposition, we use half market share throughout the paper.
+23To ease exposition, we use half market share throughout the paper.

-24In particular, the monopolist can always distort quality q_l downward towards 0 so that offering the low contract has no impact on the profitability of offering the high contract, which is the case in Rochet and Stole [2002].
+24In particular, the monopolist can always distort quality q_l downward towards 0 so that offering the low contract

 Lemma 1.
 Suppose the monopolist offers a single contract with $q \in [\underline{q}, 1]$ and both h and l types of consumers purchase in equilibrium.
 Then the monopolist can earn a higher profit by offering h and l contracts targeting at the high and low types of consumers, respectively.